-D.Phil, M.Litt. and M.Sc. (by Research) Degrees
+DPhil, MLitt and MSc (by Research) Degrees

-All students following the DPhil, MLitt or MSc (by Research) who registered for the DPhil from 1 October 2007 onwards, are required to deposit both a hardbound and a digital copy of their thesis with the Bodleian Libraries.
+All students following the DPhil, MLitt or MSc (by Research) who registered for the DPhil from 1 October 2007 onwards, are required to deposit a digital copy of their thesis with the Bodleian Libraries.
 Please be aware that this is a condition for award of the degree and it is enforced.
 The digital copy should be deposited into ORA at http://ora.ox.ac.uk after Leave to Supplicate (LTS) has been granted.
-Students who commenced these degrees before October 2007 must deposit a hardbound copy but may also optionally submit a digital copy.